spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/4-monitoring.md

 # Task and Batch Monitoring with InfluxDB

-This section describes how to monitor the applications that were deployed as part of a Task.
+This section describes how to monitor the applications that were deployed as part of a Task definition in SCDF.
 The setup for each platform is different, but the general architecture is the same across the platforms.

 The Data Flow 2.x metrics architecture is designed around the [Micrometer](https://micrometer.io/) library, which is a vendor-neutral application metrics facade.
 It provides a simple facade over the instrumentation clients for the most popular monitoring systems.
 See the [Micrometer documentation](https://micrometer.io/docs) for the list of supported monitoring systems.
 Starting with Spring Boot 2.0, Micrometer is the instrumentation library that powers the delivery of application metrics from Spring Boot.
-Spring Batch provides [additional integration](https://docs.spring.io/spring-batch/4.2.x/reference/html/monitoring-and-metrics.html) to expose metrics around task durations, rates and errors, which is critical to the monitoring of deployed batches.
+Spring Batch provides [additional integration](https://docs.spring.io/spring-batch/4.2.x/reference/html/monitoring-and-metrics.html) to expose metrics around task durations, rates and errors, which is critical to the monitoring of deployed batch-jobs.

 The core of the Micrometer task integration is part of the Spring Cloud Task’s 2.2.0 release-line, which is a prerequisite for the Task-metrics and the Data Flow integration.
-Any Spring Cloud Task 2.2.0 and newer application can be build and configured to emit Task and Batch metrics to the pre-configured monitoring systems. supported by Micromter.
+Task applications built on the Spring Cloud Task 2.2.0 version can be configured to emit Task and Batch metrics to the pre-configured monitoring systems supported by Micrometer.

 <!--NOTE-->

-To enable Task metrics integration with DataFlow you must add the `spring-boot-starter-actuator` and the selected `micrometer-registry-xxx` dependencies to the Task POM.
+To enable Task metrics integration with DataFlow you must add the `spring-boot-starter-actuator` and include the desired Micrometer registry as the dependency in the Task POM.

 <!--END_NOTE-->